William J. Justice

-William Joseph Justice, (born May 8, 1942) is an American prelate of the Roman Catholic Church.
-Justice served as an auxiliary bishop of the Archdiocese of San Francisco in California from 2008 to 2017.
+William Joseph Justice (born May 8, 1942) is an American Catholic prelate who served as an auxiliary bishop for the Archdiocese of San Francisco from 2008 to 2017.

 Biography

 Early life and clerical formation

-William Justice was born in Lawrence, Massachusetts on May 8, 1942.
+William Joseph Justice was born in Lawrence, Massachusetts on May 8, 1942.
 His family moved to San Mateo, California in 1946.
 From 1948 to 1951, Justice attended St. Matthew Elementary School in San Mateo, then transferred in 1956 to St. Gregory Elementary School in San Mateo.
 In 1960, he graduated from Junípero Serra High School in San Mateo.

 Justice entered St. Joseph College in Mountain View, California in 1962 and later attended at St. Patrick Seminary in Menlo Park, California, where he earned a Master of Divinity degree in 1968.